Staff in the Department of Hispanic Studies

 - 2015 'Narratives of Migration and Displacement in Dominican Literature, by Danny Méndez', Bulletin of Spanish Studies XCII.

 - 2012 'Elusive Origins: The Enlightenment in the Modern Caribbean Historical Imagination.
 2010. x + 230 pp', NWIG 86.

 - 2007 '(Review article) Private Topographies: Space,Subjectivity, and Political Change in Latin America by Marzena Grezegorczyk', Revista Canadiense de Estudios Hispánicos 31, pp. 378-380

 Chapter in book

-- 2017 'Marie Vieux Chauvet's World-Gothic: Commodity Frontiers, 'Cheap Natures' and the Monstrous-Feminine', in Ordiz, I. Casanova-Vizcaíno, S. & Ajuria Ibarra, E. (eds.), Latin American Gothic in Literature and Culture: Transposition, Hybridization, Tropicalization, Routledge.
+- 2017 'Marie Vieux Chauvet's World-Gothic: Commodity Frontiers, "Cheap Natures" and the Monstrous-Feminine', in Casanova-Vizcaíno, S. & Ordiz, I. (eds.), Latin American Gothic in Literature and Culture: Transposition, Hybridization, Tropicalization, Routledge.

 - 2016 'The 'Monstrous Head' and the 'Mouth of Hell': The Gothic Ecologies of the 'Mexican Miracle'', in Anderson, Mark & Bora, Zelia (eds.), Ecological Crisis and Cultural Representation in Latin America, Lexington.